 If the NLB unicast mode configuration does not function, check the status of the Virtual Supervisor Module (VSM).

-is listed in the vEth and/or port profile configurations.
+Confirm that no mac auto-static-learn is listed in the vEth and/or port profile configurations.

 In interface configuration mode use the following command to generate the VSM status:

 description Fedora117, Network Adapter 2

 no mac auto-static-learn

 vmware dvport 32 dvswitch uuid "ea 5c 3b 50 cd 00 9f 55-41 a3 2d 61 84 9e 0e c4"